 When women have high levels of androgens then it affects the growth of eggs and normal fertilization of eggs.
 This procedure is called ovulation.

 What are my treatment options for PCOS if I want to get pregnant?

-There are numerous alternatives that help to grow your chance of conceiving baby even if you have PCOS:
+There are numerous alternatives that help to grow your chance of conceiving a baby even if you have PCOS:

 In vitro fertilization (IVF)

-Obesity is causing problems in your pregnancy or it is because of PCOS, then you must try to lose your weight.
+Obesity is causing problems in your pregnancy or it is because of PCOS, then you must try to lose weight.
 You can do it by making a balanced and healthy diet.
-Doing regular exercise, physical workout and yoga will help you to boost your fertility and allow your menstrual cycle normal.
+Doing regular exercise, physical workouts and yoga will help you to boost your fertility and allow your menstrual cycle to normal.
 You can consult any fitness trainer for that, keeping your health concern in your mind

 What is the recent research on PCOS?